phil-lgr/notes/Git.md

 git stash apply

 # check which changes you are about to pull
-git checkout feature/fonts
-git fetch
+git fetch origin develop
-git log --oneline --no-merges ..origin/feature/fonts
+git diff <current branch> origin/develop

 # display last commits, navigate like in vim
 git log